lucaong/cubdb/README.md

 To ensure consistency, performance, and robustness to data corruption, `CubDB` database file uses an append-only, immutable B-tree data structure.
-Entries are never changed in-place, and read operations are performed on immutable snapshots.
+Entries are never changed in-place, and read operations are performed on zero cost immutable snapshots.